RCHG/rchg.github.io/_posts/2015-12-11-Data-Assimilation.md

 ### Most easy example:

-Given a set of N observations of two variables (x,y) and given a model y = M (x; a, b) where a and b are parameters of the model.
+Given a set of N observations of two variables (x,y) and given a model y = f (x; m, n) where m and m are  parameters of the model (real numbers).
 The parameters are estimated from the measurements by optimizing a designed estimator.

-The conditions in atmospheric models are much more complex and first the dimension of the system is very large, the dynamics is not linear anymore, the system is undetermined as the dimension of x and y is very different.
+But the conditions in atmospheric models are much more complex and first the dimension of the system is very large, the dynamics is not linear anymore, the system is undetermined as the dimension of x and y is very different.

-### Data Analysis: tasting the problem
+### Data Analysis: tasting the problem [^5]

 Data assimilation is derived from data analysis a very simple examples is when we have a scalar variable x and a single observation: